 2 They can be cheaper than hotels

 Even for those with one or two children, holiday rentals can be a cheaper option than hotels – plus, the room configuration in hotels can sometimes leave families without a suitable option.

-For city breaks, holiday apartments are a good choice: we found an Easter weekend stay in Barcelona with Holiday Lettings that cost just £64 per night, staying in a comfortable two-bedroom flat near the beach.
+For city breaks, holiday apartments are a good choice: we found an Feb half term mid week stay (3 nights) in London’s Chelsea that cost from £150 per night, staying in a comfortable two-bedroom apartment near all the action!

-For summer holidays abroad, look at holiday villas.
-We found a three-bedroom Costa del Sol villa, with it’s own swimming private pool that could be hired for a week in May 2016 for only £615 via James Villas.
+For summer holidays abroad, look at our invaluable rentals site.
+We found a three-bedroom Costa del Sol villa, with it’s own swimming private pool that could be hired for a week in August school holidays 2018 for only £795.

 And for a UK break there are plenty of cottages, lodges and farmhouses to consider.
-We found a holiday cottage just outside tourist-favourite York, with two bedrooms, available at half-term in October 2016 for just £68 per night.
+We found a holiday cottage in Cornwall, with two bedrooms, available at half-term in February 2018 from just £40 per night.

 3 It’s your own space